The B&W Picture Place

 The Unicorn- licencee 1750 Mr Pemberton.

-The Bridgewater Arms (Eastgate Row North).
-Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the licencee was Reginald Joynson, and in the 1859 Post Office Directory of Cheshire, licencee Mrs M Campbell.
+The Bridgewater Arms (Eastgate Street Row North).
+Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the licencee was Reginald Joynson (still there in 1855), and in the 1859 Post Office Directory of Cheshire, licencee Mrs M Campbell, who, accrding to Slater's was still there in 1871.

-The King's Arms Kitchen- Licencee in 1850 Susan Williams, in 1857 R Read, in 1880 Jones Barker, in 1898 Mrs Ellen Jones, in 1902 Edwin Barker, in 1910-14 Mrs Annie Georgina Kate Roberts, during WW2, Jack Morris.
+The King's Arms Kitchen- Licencee in 1840 C L Thomas, in 1850 Susan Williams, in 1857 R Read, in 1880-1 Barker Jones.
+He had been at the Alma Hotel in St. Anne Street in the 1860/70s.
+In 1898 his widow, Mrs Ellen Jones ran the place, in 1902 Edwin Barker, (Barker has gone from Christian to surname!) in 1910-20 Mrs Annie Georgina Kate Roberts, in 1934-6 Thomas Winterbotham, during WW2 Jack Morris.
 Be sure to read our special feature about this unique establishment here.

 The Chequers- landlord in 1782, John Cooper.